kennersoft/kennerpim/docs/en/user-guide/views-and-panels.md

 ![Select all option](../../_assets/views-and-panels/select-all-option.jpg)

-The following mass actions are available in the TreoPIM system:
+The following mass actions are available in the KennerPim system:

 ![Mass Actions](../../_assets/views-and-panels/mass-actions.jpg)